av1-community-contributors/codec-wiki/docs/utilities/av1an.md

 **The Easy Way:**

-Install [Aviator](https://github.com/gianni-rosato/aviator), it is currently only available as a [Flatpak](https://beta.flathub.org/apps/net.natesales.Aviator) or
-Install [rAV1ator](https://giannirosato.com/blog/post/aviator-1/), basically same thing but av1an + rav1e
+Install [rAV1ator](../utilities/rAV1ator.md), a GUI frontend for Av1an & the rust-based rav1e encoder.
 :::note
 Keep in mind Aviator only ships with **SVT-AV1** and rAV1ator with **rav1e** instead of Aomenc/AOM-AV1.
 :::